 Corporate Rules Applied to Limited liability Companies

 In SSP Partners v.
-Gladstrong Inv.
-(USA) Corp., 275 S.W.3d 444, 451-52 (Tex.
-2008) the Texas Supreme Court stated that the limitation on corporate (or LLC) liability may be ignored only when the corporate form has been used as part of a basically unfair device to achieve an inequitable result.
-Continuing this line of thought, also in 2008, the Houston Court of Appeals (1St District) in Tryco Enterprises, Inc. et al vs. James A. Robinson stated that in order "to pierce the corporate veil and impose liability under an alter ego theory of liability pursuant to SSP Partners, a plaintiff must show: (1) that the persons or entities on whom he seeks to impose liability are alter egos of the debtor, and (2) that the corporate fiction was used for an illegitimate purpose, in satisfaction of . . .
-Business Organizations Code section 21.223(a) and (b)."
+Gladstrong Investment (USA) Corp., 275 S.W.3d 444, 451-52 (Tex.
+2008), the Texas Supreme Court stated that the limitation on entity liability may be ignored only when the corporate form has been used as part of an unfair device to achieve an inequitable result.
+Continuing this line of thought, also in 2008, the Houston Court of Appeals (1st District), in Tryco Enterprises, Inc. v.
+Robinson, 390 S.W.3d 497 (Tex.
+App.–Houston [1st Dist.]
+2012, no pet.), stated that in order "[t]o pierce the corporate veil and impose liability under an alter ego theory of liability pursuant to SSP Partners, a plaintiff must show: (1) that the persons or entities on whom he seeks to impose liability are alter egos of the debtor, and (2) that the corporate fiction was used for an illegitimate purpose, in satisfaction of . . .
+BOC section 21.223(a) and (b)."
+Id. at 508.
 What factors are important?
 The Court of Appeals in Tryco listed the following:

 - whether the entities shared a common business name, common offices, common employees, or centralized accounting;

 - whether one entity paid the wages of the other entity’s employees;

 - whether one entity’s employees rendered services on behalf of the other entity;